 About Treffen junger Autor*innen

-This national contest was founded in 1986 and is aimed at 11 to 21-year-old authors.
-It is announced every year and is open to different themes and styles.
+This national contest was founded in 1986 and is aimed at 11 to 21-year-old authors: We are looking for young people who express their themes and perspectives in their own word and in any literary genre – verse, drama, short story or experimental narrative.
 Up to 10 poems can be submitted or 5 pages of prose.
-The deadline for submissions closes every year on 15 July.
+It is announced every year, the deadline for submissions closes on 15 July.

 The prizewinners’ reading